ellfarnaz/ellproxy/README.md

 ### Download Pre-built Release (Recommended)

-1. Go to the [**Releases**](https://github.com/automazeio/vibeproxy/releases) page
-2. Download the latest `VibeProxy.zip`
-3. Extract and drag `VibeProxy.app` to `/Applications`
-4. Launch VibeProxy

-**Code Signed & Notarized** ✅ - No Gatekeeper warnings, installs seamlessly on macOS.
+*Note: Pre-built releases for EllProxy are not available.
+Please build from source.*

 ### Build from Source

-Want to build it yourself?
 See [**INSTALLATION.md**](INSTALLATION.md) for detailed build instructions.

 ## Usage

 ### First Launch

-1. Launch VibeProxy - you'll see a menu bar icon
+1. Launch EllProxy - you'll see a menu bar icon
 2. Click the icon and select "Open Settings"
 3. The server will start automatically
 4. Click "Connect" for Claude Code, Codex, Gemini, Qwen, or Antigravity to authenticate